May 13-14 • Fairmont Royal York • Toronto

 Overview of Politics

-ETA works with policymakers in Ottawa to deliver the messages of the payments industry.
-This session will discuss how Parliament views our industry.
+ETA works with policymakers in Ottawa to advance good public policy for the economy, consumers, merchants, and the payments industry.
+This session will discuss how the newly-elected Parliament views our industry.

 9:25am